 Lisa's newest book is Finding Your Best Self.
 Recovery from Addiction, Trauma, or Both.

 It can be used as self-help or delivered by a counselor, peer specialist, sponsor, friend, or family member.

-It is available on amazon.com as an e-book, paperback or hard cover book, or via our web store in paperback.
+It is available as an amazon ebook (PDF) or paperback or hard cover book, or via our web store as an e-book (PDF) or paperback.
 Training is available as well.
-Translations are available in German and are underway in Polish, Japanese, Korean, and simplified Chinese.
+Translations are available in German and Japanese book and underway in Polish, Korean, and simplified Chinese.

 See the table of contents below to get a sense of its content.
 It has 35 short chapters, each just a few pages, with exercises and "Recovery Voices"-- a feature highlighting different people who address how the chapter relates to their recovery.

 "This is a terrific book.
 Lucid and eminently practical, it summarizes what Dr. Najavits has learned helps patients in over three decades of practice and research.
 Page upon page, she helps you confront what is

 going on inside of yourself.
 It’s a step-by-step road to recovery from the enslavement of trauma and addiction.
 This is the sort of book you put by your bedside to visit over and over again as a guide to dealing with numbing, addiction, the secrets you try to keep from yourself, and underlying issues.
 I cannot recommend this book highly enough."--Bessel A. van der Kolk, MD, author of The Body Keeps the Score

 "In 13 years of recovery in AA, I often heard the refrain 'I never got the instruction manual on life.'
 Well, this book by Lisa Najavits might just be the only instruction book on recovery you’ll ever need!
 It shines with a fresh perspective, jargon-free writing, and vivid personal inspiration in an overpopulated field."--Frank F., New York City